 Camping at Fossil Rock

-It seems Fossil Rock is a favourite spot for the local dune buggy and 4×4 drivers so you can expect the constant revving of engines to be heard in the distance, probably not the best camping location if you’re seeking a noise-free getaway from the city.
+It seems Fossil Rock is a favourite spot for the local dune buggy and 4×4 drivers so you can expect the constant revving of engines to be heard in the distance, probably not the best camping location if you’re seeking a noise-free getaway from the city of Dubai.

 It was nearly sunset so it we had to quickly unpack the car to get the tents up.
 Thanks heavens for the easy to pitch tents that take less than two minutes to pop up and put the sand pegs in, happy days!
 This still gave us time to practice our archery skills with the bow and arrow before it went dark.